stefan22/mbox/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ### About this project
-Another music player application that allows users to play music from playlists once signed-in.
+A music player application that allows users to play music from playlists once signed-in with NextJS
-Why? wanted to build a project with NextJS - a framework built on top of React.
-With NextJS you can call server-side functions to fetch your data from within your front-end application.
-NextJS automatically configures some of your pages (Automatic Static Optimization), it lets you choose which pre-rendering to use for each page and create hybrid applications.
-Another nice feature is Middleware for edge functions/CDN.